spurintel/spur-enrichment-for-splunk/README.md

 ## Pre-requisites
 1. In order to use this application you must have an active Spur Subscription.
 You will need to input your token during the app setup.
-2. App install user needs "admin_all_objects" privilege and Splunk search users need "list_storage_passwords" privilege.
+2. App install user needs "admin_all_objects" privilege and Splunk search users need "list_storage_passwords" and "list_settings" privileges.

 ## Installation
 ### Manual installation